Model-Free Robust Average-Reward Reinforcement Learning with Sample Complexity Analysis: Experimental Results

 We conduct experiments to validate our theoretical results and evaluate the empirical performance of RHI.
 We consider the Garnet problem \citep{archibald1995generation} G(20,15) with 20 states and 15 actions, where nominal transition kernels are randomly generated.
 We consider three uncertainty sets: the contamination model, the $\ell_\infty$-norm model (total variation), and the $\ell_2$-norm model.

 After each iteration of our RHI algorithm, we derive the greedy policy based on the current Q-value estimates from RHI.
 The robust average reward of this derived policy is then calculated using the RRVI algorithm from \citep{wang2023model} and recorded.
 For comparison, we establish a baseline consisting of the optimal robust average reward, also computed via the RRVI algorithm.
 Each experimental configuration is repeated for 10 independent runs.
 All of our experiments require minimal compute resources and are implemented using Google Colab.
 We present the mean robust average reward across these runs where the shaded region in \cref{fig:eff} is the standard deviation.
-As depicted in \Cref{fig:eff}, the experimental results demonstrate that our RHI algorithm effectively converges to the optimal robust average reward, thereby corroborating our theoretical findings.